siciovas/FlowForma-FullStack-Assignment/README.md

 * Implement a component to display a list of products with their details.
 * Implement a form component to add new products to the catalogue.
 * Implement a functionality to remove products from the catalogue.
 * Use Angular's HTTP client to communicate with the server-side API.
-(Preferably)
 * Handle user input validation and provide appropriate feedback to the user.
 * Display products with their correct information on the client-side.